Electromagnetic Signatures of Supermassive Binary Black Holes: Synchrotron, Self-Lensing Flares, and Jet Precession: Numerical Method

-To capture both the global MAD accretion flow and the horizon-scale dynamics around the secondary BH, we employ static mesh refinement (SMR) together with adaptive mesh refinement (AMR), using a BH-tracking criterion to maintain uniform resolution around each horizon.
-The simulation domain is covered by 7 levels of SMR, with 3 additional levels of AMR that resolve the horizons, reaching a smallest cell size of $\Delta x_{\rm min}\equiv 0.05\,r_{\rm g}$ in the highest-refinement region.
-An example density slice from run~$\tt{VT}$ illustrating the refinement layout and the boundary of meshblocks is shown in Fig.~\ref{fig: meshblock}.
-Inside $1\,GM_{1,2}/c^2$ of each BH, we excise the plasma in a floor condition.
+To capture both the global MAD accretion flow and the horizon-scale dynamics around the secondary BH, we employ SMR together with AMR, using a BH-tracking criterion to maintain uniform resolution around each horizon.
+All models use the mesh setup summarized in Table~\ref{tab:sim_parameters}, with a Cartesian domain $[-1024,1024]^3\,r_{\rm g}$, a root grid of $40^3$ cells, $40^3$ cells per meshblock, SMR to level 8, and BH-tracking AMR to level 10.
+The finest cells have $\Delta x_{\rm min}=0.05\,r_{\rm g}$, corresponding to an effective uniform resolution of $40960^3$ over the full domain.
+The event-horizon diameter is resolved by $80$ finest cells for the non-spinning-primary runs and by $54$ finest cells for the high-spin primary in run~$\tt{EP}$; the high-spin secondary horizon diameter is resolved by $5.4$ finest cells.
+An example density slice from run~$\tt{VT}$ illustrating the refinement layout and the boundary of meshblocks is shown in Fig.~\ref{fig:meshblock}.
+A resolution sensitivity test for the secondary BH horizon, based on a refined restart, is presented in Appendix~\ref{app:secondary_resolution}.
+Additional validation tests of the single-BH GRMHD evolution, the $q=0$ metric limit, and the GRRT metric implementation are presented in Appendices~\ref{app:single_bh_validation} and~\ref{app:grrt_metric_validation}.

 In GRMHD simulations, we set the magnetization ceiling $\sigma_{\rm ceiling}=100$.
-We initialize the flow with a Fishbone--Moncrief hydrostatic equilibrium torus \citep{1976ApJ...207..962F} with parameters of $r_{\rm min}=20\,r_{\rm g}$ and $r_{\rm max}=40\,r_{\rm g}$, where $r_{\rm g}=GM/c^2$, $M$ is the mass of the primary BH.
+We initialize the flow with a Fishbone--Moncrief hydrostatic equilibrium torus \citep{1976ApJ...207..962F} with parameters of $r_{\rm min}=20\,r_{\rm g}$ and $r_{\rm max}=40\,r_{\rm g}$, with radii measured in the primary-based length unit.
 The torus is embedded with a poloidal magnetic field to reach the MAD regime.
 The magnetic field is initialized as

 with the field strength set by the minimum plasma $\beta_{\rm min} = 100$, where $\beta$ is the ratio of gas pressure ($p_{\rm gas}$) to magnetic pressure ($p_{\rm mag}$).